Lost Cat Resources

 Set a humane trap

 Setting a humane trap can be especially helpful for indoor-only kitties who have escaped outdoors.
 Sometimes these cats are too frightened and disoriented to respond to you even if they hear you.
 After a few days, they may come out of their hiding spot and start to explore.
 In this case, they'll often return to the house, so having a trap ready to catch them is a good idea.
 If you live in Anacortes, you're welcome to borrow traps from the Cat's Meow.
+We also have motion-activated cameras that are very helpful and you're welcome to borrow them.
 Cats in the Bag has great information on humane trapping techniques.

 Flyer your neighborhood